ForsiteConsultants/cffdrs/README.md

 # cffdrs Package

-The `cffdrs` package provides tools for calculating Canadian Forest Fire Danger Rating System (CFFDRS) weather indices, fire behavior, and for generating test rasters for Fire Behavior Prediction (FBP) analysis.
+The `cffdrs` package provides tools for calculating Canadian Forest Fire Danger Rating System (CFFDRS) weather indices and fire behavior, and for generating test rasters for Fire Behavior Prediction (FBP) analysis.

 The package consists of three modules: